WHEREWHERE filters in SQLRun this SQL:

 ;

-is the inverse of IS NULL
+IS NOT NULL is the inverse of IS NULL:

 value IS NOT NULL

-Since the query above returned zero rows, the inverse will return all rows in the employees
+Since the query above returned zero rows, the inverse will return all rows in the employees tables.

 SELECT *